 The audit view visualizes an audit log, that is optionally created when executing the rules engine.
 To create an audit log, use the following code:

-'''

-StatefulKnowledgeSession ksession = kbase.newStatefulKnowledgeSession();
+''' StatefulKnowledgeSession ksession = kbase.newStatefulKnowledgeSession();

 // Create a new Knowledge Runtime Logger, that logs to file.

-// An event.log file is created in the subdirectory log dir (which must exist)

-of the working directory
+// An event.log file is created in the subdirectory log dir (which must exist) of the working directory ksession.insert(...); ksession.fireAllRules();

-KnowledgeRuntimeLoggeRoggeRowledgeRuntimeLoggerFactory.newFileLoggerKsession,log/

-event");

-ksession.insert(...);

-ksession.fireAllRules();

-// stop logging

-logger.close();

-'''